fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 In the function we want to parse each field and make sure that what is returned is exactly of type <i>NewDiaryEntry</i>.
 Thus we should check each field separately.

 Once again we have a typing issue: what is the <i>object</i> type?
-Since the <i>object</i> is in fact the body of a request, express has typed it with <i>any</i>.
+Since the <i>object</i> is in fact the body of a request, Express has typed it with <i>any</i>.
 Since within this function the whole idea is to map unknown types of fields to correct ones and check whether they are defined as expected, this might be the rare case where we actually <i>want to allow the <i>any</i> type</i>.

 However if we type the object to <i>any</i>, eslint gives us a complaint:

 ![](../../images/9/24e.png)

-The cause for the complaint is eslit-rule [no-explicit-any](https://github.com/typescript-eslint/typescript-eslint/blob/master/packages/eslint-plugin/docs/rules/no-explicit-any.md) that prevents us form explicitly setting type to be any.
-Since this is in general a good rule to follow but just in this particular file undesired, it is better to allow using any now by disabling the eslint-rule in the file.
+The cause for the complaint is the eslit-rule [no-explicit-any](https://github.com/typescript-eslint/typescript-eslint/blob/master/packages/eslint-plugin/docs/rules/no-explicit-any.md) that prevents us form explicitly setting type to be <i>any</i>.
+Since this is in general a good rule to follow but just in this particular file undesired, it is better to allow using <i>any</i> now by disabling the eslint-rule in the file.
 This happens by adding the following line at the file:

 ```js
 /* eslint-disable @typescript-eslint/no-explicit-any */